epanov1602/CommandRevSwerve/docs/Adding_Localizer.md

 photonlibpy
 robotpy-apriltag
 ```
-, so these two libraries will need to be installed.
+, so these three libraries will need to be installed.

 In `pyproject.toml` we need to change `requires` line to:
 ```python